To receive your financial aid credit each term, you have to:

 - The Pell Grant amount will be determined after the Pell Recalculation Date for the semester.
 Classes added or dropped after that date will not change the Pell Grant award.

 - Federal Stafford Loans must have at least two disbursements.
 If your loan is for one semester only, the second disbursement will be at the midpoint of the semester.
-To remain eligible for a Federal Stafford Loan, you must be enrolled at least half time during the entire period for which the loan was processed.
+To remain eligible for a Federal Stafford Loan, you must be enrolled at least half-time during the entire period for which the loan was processed.
+Therefore, if you drop below half-time, any remaining disbursements will be canceled.
+If you return the following semester, a new loan may be created based on remaining eligibility.

 - Your award is based on projected funding from institutional, state, and federal sources, and is subject to change.
 Specifically, state programs are subject to the availability of funding from the state and can be reduced if that funding is reduced by the state.
 This applies to the Iowa Vocational-Technical Grant, the Kibbie Grant, the All Iowa Opportunity Scholarship, the All Iowa Opportunity Foster Care Grant and National Guard Benefits.